rlsalcido24/lakehouse_utils/macros/snowflake/README.md

 The return value is always of type TIMESTAMP_TZ.
 For source_tz and target_tz, you can specify a time zone name or a link name from release 2021a of the IANA Time Zone Database (e.g. America/Los_Angeles, Europe/London, UTC, Etc/GMT, etc.).
 output: returns either timestamp_ntz (three args) or timestamp_tz (two args) <br>

-to_char  <br>
+blocker: we support the three arg veresion but not the two arg version due to limitation describe with in to_timestamp_tz

+to_timestamp_tz
-inputs: expr (reqd), format (optional) <br>
+inputs: varchar <br>
-desc: Converts the input expression to a string.
-For NULL input, the output is NULL. <br>
-outputs: For VARIANT, ARRAY, or OBJECT inputs, the output is the string containing a JSON document or JSON elementary value (unless VARIANT or OBJECT contains an XML tag, in which case the output is a string containing an XML document):A string stored in VARIANT is preserved as is (i.e. it is not converted to a JSON string).
-A JSON null value is converted to a string containing the word “null”. <br>
+desc: Interprets an input string as a JSON document, producing a VARIANT value. <br>
+outputs: The returned value is of type VARIANT and contains a JSON document. <br>
+blocker: when using to_timestamp databricks will apply the offset rather than persisting it. <br>

 array_construct <br>
 inputs: kwarg expressions <br>
 desc: Returns an array constructed from zero, one, or more inputs. <br>
 outputs: array <br>
+blocker: no way to pass in kwargs to macro. we could ask to pass in a list but that would require a bit of manual intervention.

 object_construct <br>
 inputs: kwargs <br>
 desc: Returns an OBJECT constructed from the arguments. <br>
 outputs: instantiated object <br>
+blocker: no way to pass in kwargs to macro. we could ask to pass in a list but that would require a bit of manual intervention.

 is_null_value <br>
 inputs: variant <br>
 desc: Returns true if its VARIANT argument is a JSON null value. <br>
 outputs: boolean  <br>

-array_to_string <br>
-inputs: array, seperator_string <br>
-desc: Returns an input array converted to a string by casting all values to strings (using TO_VARCHAR) and concatenating them (using the string from the second argument to separate the elements). <br>
-outputs: The data type of the returned value is VARCHAR. <br>

-to_timestamp_tz
+blocker: no analagous concept of json null value

+decrypt
-inputs: varchar <br>
+inputs: value, passphrase, aad, mode <br>
-desc: Interprets an input string as a JSON document, producing a VARIANT value. <br>
+desc: Decrypts a BINARY value using a VARCHAR passphrase. <br>
-outputs: The returned value is of type VARIANT and contains a JSON document. <br>
-blocker: we support timestamp for ntz... <br>

-hll_estimate
-inputs: state <br>
-desc: Returns the cardinality estimate for the given HyperLogLog state. <br>
-outputs: Returns the cardinality estimate for the given HyperLogLog state. <br>
-blocker: none!!, hll_sketch_estimate <br>

-decrpt
-TBD
+outputs: Returns the decrypted value as a BINARY value.
+If the original value before encryption was VARCHAR, you must explicitly convert the returned BINARY back to VARCHAR.
+For example: <br>
+blocker: aes_desrypt use binary key, not varchar passphrase. decrypt_raw can probably be transpiled <br>

 parse_json